Do cats need regular nail trims?

 The answer to this question depends on the individual cat and its lifestyle.
 Cats that spend time outdoors often wear their nails down by climbing trees and other activity.
 Additionally, outdoor may benefit from having long nails, because they use these nails to climb trees and otherwise escape from possible predators.

-Indoor cats, however, do not have a need for long nails and often are less active.
-While some cats are content to keep their nails worn down by scratching on a scratching post, other cats may want to sharpen their nails on your furniture, carpet, or other items.
-Trimming your indoor cat’s nails regularly (every two to four weeks) can help minimize damage to your home.
 Older cats may also need help with nail trims, because they tend to be less active and may be less inclined to use a scratching post.
 In these cats, trimming nails not only protects your furniture and home, it also helps prevent your cat’s nails from becoming overgrown.
 In severe cases, a cat’s nails can become so long that they actually curve around and grow into the paw pads, causing an infection.
 Regular nail trims can help prevent this from occurring.

 What type of nail clippers should I use for my cat?

 Pet nail clippers come in several varieties.
 One common type of nail clippers is the guillotine style, with a hole through which you put the nail and a blade that slides up when you squeeze the handles closed.
 The other style of nail clippers is called a scissors style; two blades come together, like a pair of scissors.
 Either of these can be safely used with cats.
 In fact, you can even use human nail clippers on cats.
-(Although, if you take this approach, it is best to have separate clippers for cat and human use, the minimize the risk of spreading infection!)
+Although if you take this approach, it is best to have separate clippers for cat and human use, to minimize the risk of spreading infection.

 You may need to experiment with several clipper styles to find the one that works best for you.
 Many people prefer small, scissors-style clippers that are designed specifically for cats.